hellory4n/libtrippin/README.md

 On Linux make sure you linked the math library `-lm`

-libtrippin also uses [backward-cpp](https://github.com/bombela/backward-cpp) for better stack traces, it'll compile by default but it's recommended you do extra setup on Linux:
-- install binutils dev packages (e.g. `sudo apt install binutils-dev`)
-- link with `bfd` and `dl`
-- define `BACKWARD_HAS_BFD=1` (if you have libtrippin as a different project/static library, it has to be defined there)

-It should work automatically on Windows.

 If some for reason you want to use engineer then [read this](./engineerbuild/README.md)

 ## Examples